 It is with great excitement that we reveal the list of authors in our upcoming Weird Horror Short Stories book!
 With a foreword by Mike Ashley, the anthology includes new, previously unpublished fiction, recent work by modern authors, and older classic tales exploring the roots of this fascinating genre.
 The collection will be able to buy from this June (UK) and July (USA/Canada).
 Once again, our thanks go to all authors who submitted stories for consideration, and congratulations to the below:

-We are very excited to announce 3 new calls for submissions which will open in October and November!
-As these are for different projects, with different requirements, please read through the details for each of them carefully before submitting your stories and make sure to include the project name in the subject of your email.
+We are very excited to announce two new calls for submissions which are now open!
+Please read through the details for submissions carefully before submitting your stories and make sure to include the project name in the subject of your email.

 *THE SUBMISSION WINDOW FOR THIS ANTHOLOGY IS NOW CLOSED*